-A systematic sample drawn from the eligible population for each product line.
-Because Prenatal and Postpartum Care has been significantly revised, sample size reduction is not allowed.

-Timeliness of Prenatal Care

-A prenatal visit in the first trimester, on or before the enrollment start date or within 42 days of enrollment, depending on the date of enrollment in the organization and gaps in enrollment during the pregnancy.
-Do not count visits that occur on the date of delivery.

-Refer to Administrative Specification to identify positive numerator hits from the administrative data.

-Prenatal care visit to an OB/GYN or other prenatal care practitioner or PCP.
+Denominator A systematic sample drawn from the eligible population for each product line.
+The organization may reduce the sample size using the current year's administrative rate.
+The prior year's reported rate may not be used when reducing the sample size.
+Refer to the Guidelines for Calculations and Sampling for information on reducing the sample size.
+Numerator Timeliness of Prenatal Care A prenatal visit during the required timeframe.
+Refer to the Administrative Specification to identify the required time frame for each woman based on the date of enrollment in the organization and the gaps in enrollment during the pregnancy.
+Administrative Refer to Administrative Specification to identify positive numerator hits from the administrative data.
+Medical record Prenatal care visit to an OB/GYN or other prenatal care practitioner or PCP.
 For visits to a PCP, a diagnosis of pregnancy must be present.
 Documentation in the medical record must include a note indicating the date when the prenatal care visit occurred, and evidence of one of the following.
+Documentation indicating the woman is pregnant or references to the pregnancy; for example:

-- A diagnosis of pregnancy. - A basic physical obstetrical examination that includes auscultation for fetal heart tone, or pelvic exam with obstetric observations, or measurement of fundus height (a standardized prenatal flow sheet may be used). - Evidence that a prenatal care procedure was performed, such as: - Screening test in the form of an obstetric panel (must include all of the following: hematocrit, differential WBC count, platelet count, hepatitis B surface antigen, rubella antibody, syphilis test, RBC antibody screen, Rh and ABO blood typing), or - TORCH antibody panel alone, or - A rubella antibody test/titer with an Rh incompatibility (ABO/Rh) blood typing, or - Ultrasound of a pregnant uterus. - Documentation of LMP, EDD or gestational age in conjunction with either of the following. - Prenatal risk assessment and counseling/education. - Complete obstetrical history.
+- Documentation in a standardized prenatal flow sheet, or Documentation of LMP, EDD or gestational age, or A positive pregnancy test result, or Documentation of gravidity and parity, or Documentation of complete obstetrical history, or Documentation of prenatal risk assessment and counseling/ education.
+A basic physical obstetrical examination that includes auscultation for fetal heart tone, or pelvic exam with obstetric observations, or measurement of fundus height (a standardized prenatal flow sheet may be used). • Evidence that a prenatal care procedure was performed, such as: - Screening test in the form of an obstetric panel (must include all of the following: hematocrit, differential WBC count, platelet count, hepatitis B surface antigen, rubella antibody, syphilis test, RBC antibody screen, Rh and ABO blood typing), or - TORCH antibody panel alone, or - A rubella antibody test/titer with an Rh incompatibility (ABO/Rh) blood typing, or Ultrasound of a pregnant uterus.
+A postpartum visit on or between 7 and 84 days after delivery, as documented Postpartum Care through either administrative data or medical record review.
+Administrative Refer to Administrative Specification to identify positive numerator hits from the administrative data.
+Postpartum visit to an OB/GYN or other prenatal care practitioner or PCP on or Medical record between 7 and 84 days after delivery.

-Postpartum Care

-A postpartum visit on or between 7 and 84 days after delivery, as documented through either administrative data or medical record review.

-Refer to Administrative Specification to identify positive numerator hits from the administrative data.

-Postpartum visit to an OB/GYN or other prenatal care practitioner or PCP on or between 7 and 84 days after delivery.
 Documentation in the medical record must include a note indicating the date when a postpartum visit occurred and one of the following.
 Do not include postpartum care provided in an acute inpatient setting.

-- · Pelvic exam. - Evaluation of weight, BP, breasts and abdomen. - Notation of "breastfeeding" is acceptable for the "evaluation of breasts" component. - Notation of postpartum care, including, but not limited to: - Notation of "postpartum care," "PP care," "PP check," "6-week check." - A preprinted "Postpartum Care" form in which information was documented during the visit. - Perineal or cesarean incision/wound check. - Screening for depression, anxiety, tobacco use, substance use disorder, or preexisting mental health disorders. - Glucose screening for women with gestational diabetes. - Documentation of any of the following topics: - Infant care or breastfeeding.
+Pelvic exam. • Evaluation of weight, BP, breasts and abdomen.
+Notation of "breastfeeding" is acceptable for the "evaluation of breasts" component. - Notation of postpartum care, including, but not limited to: - Notation of "postpartum care," "PP care," "PP check," "6-week check." - A preprinted "Postpartum Care" form in which information was documented during the visit. - Perineal or cesarean incision/wound check. - Screening for depression, anxiety, tobacco use, substance use disorder, or preexisting mental health disorders. - Glucose screening for women with gestational diabetes. - Documentation of any of the following topics: - Infant care or breastfeeding. - Resumption of intercourse, birth spacing or family planning. - Sleep/fatigue.

-- Resumption of intercourse, birth spacing, or family planning. - Sleep/fatigue. - Resumption of physical activity and attainment of healthy weight.
+- Resumption of physical activity. - Attainment of healthy weight.